 “Competition has driven the evolution of the ocean’s fastest inhabitants, as well as the design of the world’s most extreme racing vessels,” said Dr. Greg Farrington, Executive Director of the Academy.
 “This summer, the Academy will offer racing enthusiasts a chance to explore the links between fast animals and fast boats—between natural selection in the wild and design optimization in the lab.”

 The Academy is the Official Education Partner of ORACLE TEAM USA, Defender of the 34th America’s Cup.
 The America’s Cup is the oldest trophy in international sport.
 Founded in 1851, the competition will be held in San Francisco Bay—a natural sailing arena—for the first time this year, with teams racing AC72 wing sail catamarans.
 Racing starts with the Louis Vuitton Cup (the America’s Cup Challenger Series) in July and August, and the winner will face ORACLE TEAM USA in the America’s Cup Finals in September.

 Built for Speed is located in and around the Academy’s central piazza.
-The exhibit includes scientific specimens and models of some of the ocean’s fastest swimmers, along with the 45-foot-long racing catamaran.
+The exhibit includes models of some of the ocean’s fastest swimmers, along with the orca skeleton and 45-foot-long racing catamaran.